eight84/belladonna-theme/README.md

 # ⋆˙⟡ Belladonna Theme for VSCode. ⋆˙⟡

-A moody, enchanting dark theme for Visual Studio Code — Belladonna is inspired by the haunting beauty of the nightshade plant.
-Rich purples, glowing greens, soft neons, and dreamlike contrasts make this theme a perfect blend of cozy and powerful for late-night coding.
+A moody, enchanting **dark** theme for **Visual Studio Code** — Belladonna is inspired by the haunting beauty of the nightshade 🌱.
+Rich purples, glowing greens, soft neons, and dreamlike contrasts make this theme a perfect blend of cozy and *mystical* for <math>late-night coding</math>.

 ![belladonna-vscode-theme-slide-markdown-1](https://github.com/user-attachments/assets/feec3a59-4efb-4e30-a68e-8ca460eefda7)